Welcome to the The Place at Alafaya Online Application

 In order to assist you with your decision on your new home, we are providing a list of guidelines used to qualify residents for residency in our communities.
 Nothing contained in these requirements shall constitute representation by South Oxford Management that all residents and occupants currently residing in our community have met or currently meet these guidelines.

 FAIR HOUSING STATEMENT South Oxford Management and the Owner are committed to compliance with all federal, state, and local fair housing laws.
-It is our policy to comply with all laws prohibiting discrimination, including those that prohibit discrimination based on race, color, religion, national origin, sex, familial status, or disability.
+South Offord Management will not discriminate against any person based on race, color, religion, national origin, sex, familial status or any other specific classes protected by applicable laws.
+South Oxford Management will allow any reasonable accommodation or reasonable modification based on disability-related need.
+The person requesting any reasonable modification may be responsible for the related expense.

-IDENTIFICATIONApplicants must present a government issued photo identification card for all persons age 18 years and older that will be living in the apartment.
+IDENTIFICATION Applicants must present one form of government issued photo identification for all persons age 18 years and older that will be living in the apartment.
+For those applicants who are not U.S citizens, additional documentation may be required in order to give the applicant an opportunity to furnish information about an emergency contact person in the applicant’s home country.

 APPLICATION AND FEE A separate rental application must be completed, dated and signed by each applicant and any individual over the age of 18.
 All individuals 18 years of age, or legally considered an adult by law if not living with a legal guardian, are required to be made a party to the lease.
 Spouses may complete one application.
 A non-refundable application fee, deposit and/or bond are required at the time an application is submitted.

-OCCUPANCY Unit occupancy shall not exceed 2 persons per bedroom.
+OCCUPANCY Unit occupancy shall not exceed 2 persons per room plus 1.
 Children younger than six months are not considered occupants in determining this factor of eligibility.
 The Company will comply with applicable laws that require higher or lower occupancy ratios.

-INCOME All applicants must have a combined source of income in an amount no less than Three (3) times the market rental rate.
+INCOMEAll applicants must have a combined source of income in an amount no less than two and a half (2.5) times the market rental rate.
+All income must be verifiable.
+Verifiable income includes, but is not limited to wages, self-employment income, social security benefits, pensions, trust funds, grants, school loans, child support, unemployment benefits, military benefits, other government assistance and alimony.
 Acceptable Sources of Income may be any of the following: Three (3) most current paycheck stubs.
-If applicant is starting a new job, the future position and salary must be verified in writing via an offer letter on company letterhead and effective on or before the proposed move-in date.
-If applicants are self-employed or receive money from non-employment sources, proof of income through: (1) a copy of the previous year's tax returns, (2) a financial statement from a CPA verifying income, or photocopies of three (3) most current bank statements illustrating the ability to pay rent through the entire lease term.
-(Other income may mean, but is not limited to, alimony/child support, trust accounts, social security, unemployment, welfare, grants/loans).
+If an applicant is starting a new job, the future position and salary must be verified in writing via an offer letter on company letterhead and effective on or before the proposed move-in date.
+If an applicant is self-employed or receives money from non-employment sources, proof of income through: (1) a copy of the previous year’s tax return, (2) a financial statement from a CPA verifying income, or photocopies of three (3) most current bank statements illustrating the ability to pay rent through the entire lease term.
+(4) The amount of any housing choice voucher currently being received by an applicant must also be included as income, even if you are not accepting the voucher as payment.

 INCOME RESTRICTED If you are applying at an income restricted community please review the supplemental income exhibit for specific income qualifications.

-RENTAL HISTORY Less than satisfactory rental history including, Evictions and/or Outstanding Debt to a previous Landlord may result in an automatic denial.
+Less than satisfactory rental history including, Evictions and/or Outstanding Debt to a previous Landlord may result in an automatic denial or an additional rental deposit.

-PETS Pet restrictions vary at each community.
-If you have pets, please see your leasing representative for more information.
+Animals - Animal restrictions vary at each community.
+If you have animals, please see your leasing representative for more information.

 Rental Scoring and Your Rental Application